FLipMts28/CodeCademy/98. Add-On/Handy Git Operations.md

 Git Log online output shows recent commit history all in one line

-    git log -S "keyword" displays a list of commits where the number of occurrences of the keyword changes within at least one file via addition, deletion, or modification.
+    git log -S "keyword"

+Displays a list of commits where the number of occurrences of the keyword changes within at least one file via addition, deletion, or modification.
 In the screenshot below, we use git log -S "Add" to find any commits where the number of occurrences of “Add” within a file changes.

 The output of `git log -S "Add"` finds a commit where the number of occurrences of "Add" changes within a file.

-    git log --oneline --graph - --graph Displays a visual representation of how the branches and commits were created in order to help you make sense of your repository history.
+    git log --oneline --graph - --graph

+Displays a visual representation of how the branches and commits were created in order to help you make sense of your repository history.
 When used alone, the description can be very lengthy, so you can combine the command with --oneline in order to shorten the description.

-Git log --online --graph outputs a graphical representation of commits, showing where branches were created earlier and merged.
+    Git log --online --graph
+Outputs a graphical representation of commits, showing where branches were created earlier and merged.
 Git commit amend

 Git’s --amend flag is extremely useful when updating a commit, it allows you to correct mistakes and edit commits easily instead of creating a completely new one.